moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

 .. [#] Staff Analysis of Electrify America's First Zero Emission Vehicle Investment Plan July 21, 2017 https://ww3.arb.ca.gov/msprog/vw_info/vsi/vw-zevinvest/documents/staff_analysis_072117.pdf

+On July 27, 2017 CARB passed a resolution [#]_ that stated:

+   The ZEV Investment Plan and the Plan Supplement together form one complete body of terms for creditable spending in the first 30-month Cycle in the amount of $200 million, and includes only the following types of projects and activities, with spending in the following estimated amounts, unless ARB agrees otherwise in writing:

+   - Spending on investments in the following four spending categories in the estimated sums laid out, unless ARB agrees otherwise in writing:

+     - ZEV Infrastructure ($120 million will fund about 2,000-3,000 chargers at approximately 400 charging stations):

+        - $75 million for a high-speed highway network
+        - $45 million for community charging in Fresno, Los Angeles, Sacramento, San Diego, San Francisco, and San Jose;

+     - ZEV Access, including Sacramento Green City ($44 million)

+       - Green City initiatives include ZEV car sharing, ZEV delivery fleet, and ZEV taxi fleet; and

+     - ZEV Awareness ($20 million):

+        - $20 million will be directed to public education initiatives designed to use various media to highlight ZEV benefits and overcome barriers to ZEV adoption. $2-3 million of that $20 million will be specifically targeted toward new partnerships with entities that have particular access to, and credibility within, California's disadvantaged and low-income communities.
+        - Awareness projects will be in other languages where· appropriate;Resolution 17-23

+    - Allowable overhead ($18 million);

+This clearly states that any changes to this spending plan must be agreed upon in writing by the ARB.

+.. [#] State of California Air Resources Board, Volkswagen Zero Emission Vehicles Investment Plan, Resolution 17-23, July 27, 2017, Agenda Item No.:
+   17-8-3

 On August 2, 2017, Sacramento City Council directed Sacramento City staff went to work with Electrify America LLC.
 Staff also had a directive to develop an "Electric Vehicle Strategy" [#]_ for Sacramento.
 The "Electric Vehicle